thegenemyers/FASTK/README.md

 the upper or lower bound (or both) can be missing, i.e. [\<int>] '-' [\<int>].
 Only those k-mer,count pairs produced by the filter's sub-expression whose counts are in one of the supplied ranges is accepted by this modulator expression.
-For example,
-<code>A[5-10]</code> accepts all k-mers in the first table with count between 5 and
-10 (inclusive), and <code>(A-B)[7-]</code> accepts all k-mer that are in the first table but not the second and have a count of 7 or more.
+For example, `A[5-10]` accepts all k-mers in the first table with count between 5 and 10 (inclusive), and `(A-B)[7-]` accepts all k-mer that are in the first table but not the second and have a count of 7 or more.
+With regard to precedence, this operator binds more tightly than any of the logical operators.

+* Any sub-expression can be preceded by the prefix modulation operator #, which returns the k-mer of its subexpression with a count of 1 (if the sub-expression produces a k-mer).
+For example, `#A |+ #B |+ #C` will produce the union of all the k-mers in the tables where the count will be the number of tables the k-mer occurred in.
+This operator binds the most tightly with regard to precedence.

-* When the same k-mer is in several of the tables and so accepted by the logical expression, e.g. it is in both the first and second table and the operator is & or |, then the question arises as to what the count of the accepted k-mer should be.
+* When the same k-mer is in several of the tables and so accepted by a logical expression, e.g. it is in both the first and second table and the operator is & or |, then the question arises as to what the count of the accepted k-mer should be.
-At this moment we provide 6 "modulators" that immediately follow the logical operator as follows:
+At this time we provide 6 "modulators" that immediately follow the logical operator as follows:

 	* '+' takes the sum of the k-mers